Description

 Pump track

-Examples of similar national‑level pump tracks include those at Bellshill, Hawick and Boat of Garten.
-The ambition is for Dalbeattie’s pump track to host British Pumptrack Series rounds or even future UCI‑level events, giving local riders a path from grassroots to international competition.
+- Examples of similar national-level pump tracks include those at Bellshill, Hawick and Boat of Garten.
+The ambition is for Dalbeattie’s pump track to host British Pumptrack Series rounds or future UCI-level events, giving local riders a path from grassroots to international competition.

 Community project